bholben/AngularJS-1.X-CoffeeScript-StyleGuide/README.md

 ## Minification & Annotation

+  - Do not use Angular array syntax or `.$inject` in your code.
+Neither technique is DRY.
+They both reduce readability, increase unnecessary complexity to your code, and increase the potential for mistakes.
+Let your build system handle this for you.

-Use [ng-annotate](//github.com/olov/ng-annotate) for Gulp (`ng-min` is deprecated).
-This will protect your code from minification routines which shorten variable names.
-Function declarations will use angular's `.$inject` notation and function expressions will use angular bracket notation.
+  - Use [ng-annotate](//github.com/olov/ng-annotate) for Gulp or Grunt (`ng-min` is deprecated).
+This will protect your code from minification routines which shorten variable names and break the app.
+Function declarations will use Angular's `.$inject` notation and function expressions will use Angular bracket notation.
 Adding `@ngInject` comments to your code will explicitly require `.$inject` notation which can yield faster performace.

 **[Back to top](#table-of-contents)**

-## File Structure
+## File & Folder Conventions

+**Folder Structure:**

 This is perhaps the area with more unique opinions than any other.
 File structure can take on many forms.
 I prefer a feature-based file structure simply because it scales in a way that makes it easy for a team member to work in a specific area of the code with all (or most) relevant files in the same folder.

 Here is a suggested feature-based file structure example for development files.